3 Reasons to Share Your Money Mistakes with Your Grandkids

 As a result of this reluctance, kids often go without the financial education that they desperately need and end up making the same money mistakes as their parents.

 As grandparents, with the permission of our own kids, of course, we can help to fill in this financial education gap.
-At age 68, I’m not proud.
-After almost 7 decades on this planet, I can finally talk honestly about my financial failures – and successes!
+At age 70, I’m not proud.
+After 7 decades on this planet, I can finally talk honestly about my financial failures – and successes!
 I just want my grandkids to be happy and successful.

 We Have So Much Financial Wisdom to Share

 Do you remember how you felt the first time that you realized that you had gotten in over your head with your credit cards?
-How about the first time that you received a call from debt collector?
+How about the first time that you received a call from a debt collector?
 Do you recall the first time that you jumped into a deal that was “too good to be true?”
 These are all valuable experiences to share with your grandkids.

-Likewise, it’s not just the specific examples of money mistakes that are important.
+Likewise, it’s not just the specific examples of our money mistakes that are important.
 We can also share the money principles that we have learned along the way.

 For example, I would encourage my grandkids to apply the following rules in their life: